INVISIBLE-SAM/Synergizing-Contextual-Semantics-and-Moral-Knowledge-Graphs-Moral-Foundation-Prediction/README.md

 1.  **Contextual Path**: A fine-tuned `roberta-base` model followed by a 2-layer MLP to generate a 256-dimensional contextual embedding from the input text.
 2.  **Moral Concept Path**: An encoder that identifies moral concepts using the eMFD lexicon, builds a fully connected graph of these concepts, and uses a Graph Attention Network (GAT) to produce a 256-dimensional moral graph embedding.

-[cite_start]These two pathways are fused using a cross-attention mechanism before being passed to a final classifier.
+These two pathways are fused using a cross-attention mechanism before being passed to a final classifier.

 ![Dual-Path Architecture](mftc_arc.jpeg)

 *Figure 2 from the paper, showing the dual-path architecture.
 You would replace the link with an actual uploaded image.*

 ### 2. MOTIV: A Five-Modality Framework